absoludity/blog/content/post/kubeapps-apis-kubernetes-packages.md

 tags: [ "kubeapps", "vmware" ]
 ---

 The recent release of Kubeapps marks a milestone for the Kubeapps team in that we are **no longer restricted to presenting a catalog of only Helm packages** in our UI and, behind the scenes, we've addressed a [long-standing security issue](https://github.com/kubeapps/kubeapps/issues/3896) to **remove the reverse proxy to the Kubernetes API server** that our UI depended on until now.
-We've done a few overviews of the new **Kubeapps APIs** service which makes this possible (see [Kubeapps APIs: Beyond Helm](https://www.youtube.com/watch?v=_4F5uE0ikF8), or a [demo with Kubeapps with Flux and Carvel](https://www.youtube.com/watch?v=ICEGPvHAiYY), or the [TanzuTV episode 74](https://www.youtube.com/watch?v=rS2AhcIPQEs) where Antonio gives an in-depth demo of the Carvel support), but I'd like to write something a little more detailed about the choices we made as well as some of the implementation details.
+We've done a few overviews of the new **Kubeapps APIs** service which makes this possible (see [Kubeapps APIs: Beyond Helm](https://www.youtube.com/watch?v=_4F5uE0ikF8), or the [TanzuTV episode 74](https://www.youtube.com/watch?v=rS2AhcIPQEs) where Antonio gives an in-depth demo of the Carvel support), or more recently, a demo of the Flux and Carvel support together: {{< youtube "Gv2rDP51EtE" >}}

+But in this post I'd like to write something a little more detailed about the choices we made as well as some of the implementation details.

 First, there were two main issues that we aimed to solve with the Kubeapps APIs service: